sflow-rt/active-routes/README.md

 # Active Route Manager

-This code is based on the following example:
+This code is based on the following article:

 http://blog.sflow.com/2015/07/white-box-internet-router-poc.html